amanstacker/digital-table-of-contents/readme.txt

 Tags: table of contents, toc, navigation, headings, content list, sticky toc
 Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 7.4
 Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A powerful and customizable TOC plugin for WordPress.
-Boost SEO, enhance readability, and effortlessly navigate your content with advanced features and flexible styling.
+Effortlessly navigate your content with advanced features and flexible styling.

 == Description ==

 **Digital Table of Contents** is a powerful, flexible, and SEO-friendly TOC (Table of Contents) plugin for WordPress.
-It helps you create in-content TOCs with full control over appearance, behavior, and placement.
+It helps you create TOCs with full control over appearance, behavior, and placement.

-Ideal for blogs, tutorials, documentation, and any long-form content, this plugin improves user experience and helps search engines better understand your content structure.

 **Key Features:**